 Alison was born in Idaho where she spent her early childhood roaming the landscapes of the Canadian and American Rockies.
 As a child, it was her lifelong goal to become a pediatrician.
-Nurturing her dolls was important business, and when she wasn’t acting as a doctor, she was illustrating flowers and scribbling down poems.
+Nurturing her dolls was serious business, and when she wasn’t acting as doctor, she was illustrating flowers and scribbling down poems.
 She attended the University of Montana where she majored in English and premed and graduated in 2013.

 As a young adult, she rapidly began to lose weight and feel plain sick!
 Western doctors offered the diagnoses of Celiac Disease, irritable bowel syndrome (IBS), and little else.
 In distress, she turned to a naturopath who prescribed a grain-free diet, homeopathy, and acupuncture.
 She marveled at not only the symptomatic relief but the radiant aliveness and profound sense of embodiment she began to experience.
 She made a commitment to study a truly holistic medicine, East Asian Medicine.